kristopolous/fiction/framework.md

-# Principles of framework design
+# Principles of Framework Design

 Whether you're a contracting firm that wants to lock your client list in by using a technology stack that nobody else knows or you're an independent developer who wants to increase the word count of your resume to try and negotiate a higher pay there's nothing quite like creating your own framework.

 The following text is a set of guiding principles for frameworks.
 A framework-framework if you will.
+The text outlines how to structure your project using scholarly literature on cults and organizational anti-pattern studies that ensure job security regardless of someone's competency.

-If you went back and did a double take on that sentence then good.
-By the time you're done with this guide you'll be able to not only let useless nonsense flow from your fingertips but also be able to convince others that it's industry best practice because nothing pairs better with arrogance than incompetence.
+By the time you're done with this guide you'll be able to not only let useless nonsense flow from your fingertips but also be able to convince others that it's industry best practice.

 ## Slow down development as much as possible